tinyplex/tinybase/site/guides/9_releases.md

 // -> ['felix', 'rex']
 ```

-This functionality is showcased in the Word Frequency app if you would like to
+This functionality is showcased in the Word Frequencies demo if you would like
-see it in action.
+to see it in action.

 ## v2.0